Tui Samoa

-Tui Samoa is an American rugby league footballer who plays for the Junee Diesels in the Group 9 Rugby League competition.
+Tui Samoa is an American rugby league player who plays for the Junee Diesels in the Group 9 Rugby League competition.
 He primarily plays as a hooker, but can play as a lock and halfback.
 He is a United States International.

 Playing career

-He played for American Samoa in the 2004 Pacific Cup on 20 Oct 2004 in Auckland.
+He played for American Samoa in the 2004 Pacific Cup on October 20, 2004 in Auckland.

 Samoa has played for the United States in both the 2013 and 2017 Rugby League World Cup.

 He has previously played for the Redcliffe Dolphins in the Intrust Super Cup.